 Building Safer Communities Program

-The Building Safer Communities Program is a renewed approach to crime prevention grants and builds on the lessons learnt from previous projects and initiatives.
-The program is designed to empower and invest in communities to implement local, evidence-based and innovative solutions to address crime prevention issues and improve community safety.
-The program includes three grant streams:
+The Building Safer Communities Program (BSC Program) is a renewed approach to crime prevention and builds on the lessons learnt from previous programs and initiatives.
+The BSC Program is designed to empower and invest in communities to implement local, evidence-based and innovative solutions to address crime prevention issues and improve community safety.

-Stream 3 delivers targeted grants to priority communities which support the development of community-led crime prevention initiatives.
+The Empowering Communities funding stream delivers targeted grants of $700,000 to priority communities for community-led crime prevention partnership initiatives.
 These grants recognise that communities are well placed to deliver effective, innovative and sustainable crime prevention approaches when they have access to resources, expertise and practical tools, and are united by a common goal.

 Find out more about the Building Safer Communities Program.